 The same trend has played out in the SRI space, birthing a number of index funds and ETFs, or exchange-traded funds (mutual funds that trade on a stock exchange, like regular stocks).
 Canada’s first socially responsible investing ETF was the iShares Jantzi Social Index ETF, which launched in 2007.
 Notably, the Jantzi Social Index, on which the ETF is based, has outperformed the S&P TSX Composite and S&P TSX 60 indices over an 18 year period.

 Socially responsible investing has the potential to catalyze change in an industry by shifting investments from ESG laggards to leaders.
 Their reasoning, which has merit, is that this will incentivize executives at the laggard companies to become ESG leaders themselves.
 Having socially responsible investment funds buy their stock would benefit the company’s share price and make the executive stock options much more lucrative.

 One criticism of socially responsible investing, which also has merit, is that SRI funds, depending on the screening criteria used, may still invest in destructive industries.
 They simply restrict their investments to the most progressive corporate citizens in those sectors.
 Some investors would prefer to divest from certain industries altogether.

-With these investment options now available, it’s become decidedly less difficult for Canadians to be green with our RRSPs - and to make green doing so.
+With these investment options now available, it’s become decidedly less difficult for Canadians to be green with our RRSPs and TFSAs - and to make green doing so.
 Sure, the boilerplate disclaimer applies (“past performance is not a guarantee of future returns”) but it’s as true for investing as with ice cream that the more choices we have, the likelier we are to find one to our taste.

 As appealing as some of these options may seem to readers, it should also be emphasized that individuals should always do their research before making any investment decisions.
 Impulse buying is best left to the grocery store cashier line-up, and even there it tends to work against one’s finances!